Curious to know more about rent to own houses in Orlando?

 Renting: When you rent, you pay the landlord for a place to live.
 As long as your rent is paid, you have a place to live.

 Owning: When you own, you take out a mortgage from the bank and they give the money to the seller.
 You pay the bank back for their loan.

 Both of these have advantages and disadvantages.
-But right in the middle is a great way for aspiring homeowners to get into the house of their dreams – through rent to own houses in Central Florida.
+But right in the middle is a great way for aspiring homeowners to get into the house of their dreams – through rent to own houses in Orlando.
 Here’s how it works…

-First, you find someone who does rent to own houses in Central Florida.
+First, you find someone who does rent to own houses in Orlando.

 Second, you make an agreement with them to rent their house for a period of time (the length of time is determined between you and the owner, and it might be a few months or a few years).